Artwork © Yasin Isik

 See Speaking to find out about Melanie’s talks.

-Melanie has worked extensively in education, alongside her fusion work and writing, with organisations such as the Institute of Physics, The Ogden Trust, Your Life and Anturus.
+Melanie has worked extensively in education, alongside her fusion work and writing, with organisations such as the Institute of Physics, The Ogden Trust, the Your Life campaign and Anturus.
 She has also developed training for academic researchers in public engagement with the National Coordinating Centre for Public Engagement.

 At Anturus, Melanie initiated the Mountain Science project, was part of Expedition Alpine and Expedition Iceland.